Medications and disorders that damage the kidneys may cause nephrotic syndrome.

 (See also Overview of Kidney Filtering Disorders Overview of Kidney Filtering Disorders Each kidney contains about 1 million filtering units (glomeruli).
 The glomeruli are made up of many microscopic clusters of tiny blood vessels (capillaries) with small pores.
 These blood vessels... read more .)

 Nephrotic syndrome can develop gradually or suddenly.
 Nephrotic syndrome can occur at any age.
-In children, it is most common between the ages of 18 months and 4 years, and more boys than girls are affected.
+In children, it is most common between the ages of 18 months and 4 years, and more males than females are affected.
 In older people, both sexes are equally affected.

 Excessive protein excretion into the urine (proteinuria) results in low levels of important proteins, such as albumin, in the blood.
-People also have increased levels of fats (lipids) in the blood, a tendency to increased blood clotting, and a greater susceptibility to infection.
+People also have increased levels of fats (lipids) in the blood, a tendency to increased blood clotting Excessive Clotting Excessive clotting (thrombophilia) occurs when the blood clots too easily or excessively.
+Inherited and acquired disorders can increase blood clotting.
+Clots in larger blood vessels cause legs... read more , and a greater susceptibility to infection.
 The decreased level of albumin in the blood causes fluid to leave the bloodstream and enter the tissues.
-Fluid in the tissues leads to edema.
+Fluid in the tissues leads to edema Swelling Swelling is due to excess fluid in the tissues.
+The fluid is predominantly water.
+Swelling may be widespread or confined to a single limb or part of a limb.
+Swelling is often in the feet and... read more .
 Fluid leaving the bloodstream causes the kidneys to compensate by retaining more sodium.

 Nephrotic syndrome can be